 Cañas are the small draft beers that are popular accompaniments to tapas.
 Their small size allows them to stay cold in the time it takes you to finish your dish.
 That’s why you’ll often see locals drinking them while nibbling on tapas in Spanish bars!

-The Spanish word for “grill” is parrilla.
-However, at restaurants in Spain, this term is usually used to refer to food cooked in a grill-style pan on a stovetop.
+The Spanish word for "grill" is parrilla.
+However, at restaurants in Spain, this term usually refers to food cooked in a grill-style pan on a stovetop.
 If you want something charcoal-grilled over a flame, look for the term a la brasa.

 Though you can technically seat yourself at Spanish restaurants (there’s no host or hostess), it’s generally considered polite to catch a server’s attention and ask if a table is available—especially during peak times when the restaurant is busy.